INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Introduction

 \section{Introduction}

-Advancements in data analytics have enabled businesses worldwide to leverage data for effective decision-making and increased value creation \citep{baesens2014analytics}.
-With a growing number of connections between people, networks can be constructed and used for predictive modeling \citep{oskarsdottir2017social}, forming social networks consisting of individuals who have social interactions and exchange information \citep{scott1988social}.
-Such networks provide valuable insights into interconnectivity patterns between individuals and can serve as an additional data source for real-life problem modeling \citep{baesens2015fraud}.
-Network relationships determine how people influence each other and the extent to which the information is exchanged making network analytics useful for domains like fraud detection \citep{baesens2015fraud,van2017gotcha}, e-commerce recommendations \citep{SUN2015109}, credit scoring \citep{oskarsdottir2019value} and churn prediction \citep{oskarsdottir2017social}.

-Word of Mouth (WOM) has long been recognized as a powerful tool for customer influence in marketing for spreading information effectively among customers \citep{puigbo2014influencer}.
-In the modern era of digital technologies, its prominence has become even more pronounced.
-Customers who possess the ability to convince others within their network can be considered influencers or opinion leaders \citep{rogers1962methods}.
-Early detection of influencers enables targeted marketing efforts with the potential to attract more customers for the most profitable initiatives by effectively spreading information across the network.
+Advances in analytics have enabled organizations to leverage data for effective decision-making and increased value creation \citep{hussain2024magres}.
+A growing number of social interactions have become a valuable source for constructing networks that provide useful insights into interconnectivity patterns between individuals and can serve as a data source for real-world applications such as fraud detection \citep{oskarsdottir2022social}, recommender systems \citep{yang2023heterogeneous}, fake news detection \citep{sivasankari2022tracing} and marketing \citep{rani2022influential}.
+Word of Mouth (WOM) has long been recognized as a powerful tool for customer influence in marketing to spread information effectively in customer networks \citep{puigbo2014influencer}.
+Customers who are able to persuade others within their network can be considered influencers or opinion leaders \citep{puigbo2014influencer}.
+Identifying and incentivizing them early helps to engage more customers in profitable initiatives by effectively spreading information across the network.